-This diploma is open to all graduates from any field (excluding the Business Science degree).
 If you hold an advanced diploma or undergraduate degree (level 7), then you’re eligible to apply.
 Recognition of prior learning (RPL) and relevant practitioner experience will also be considered – all candidates will be considered on their merits.

 What’s the core Business Communication curriculum?

 - explore, highlight and debate various business and corporate communication theoretical frameworks and issues apt for the 21st century;

 - review the literature in the field to enhance your scholarly knowledge and insights;